epatnor/Murmaid/README.md

-# Murmind
+# Murmaid

 > 🧠 The whispering voice inside your machine.

-**Murmind** is a local-first conversational assistant that speaks back using high-quality text-to-speech – all running offline on your own hardware.
+**Murmaid** is a local-first conversational assistant that speaks back using high-quality text-to-speech – all running offline on your own hardware.
 It combines:

 - 🧠 Any **local LLM** via [Ollama](https://ollama.com) for intelligent text generation
 - 🔊 **Dia** by [Nari Labs](https://github.com/nari-labs/dia) for realistic voice synthesis